Bodleum/PH1012-GDP-Sim/README.md

 # PH1012-GDP-Sim

-Golf simulation for the GDP in PH1012.\\
+## Golf simulation for the GDP in PH1012.

+The file to run is "GDP_Sim.py".
-Functionality will (hopefully) be added in the future
+Functionality will (hopefully) be added in the future.